syncfusion-content/winui-docs/winui/Radial-Gauge/shape-pointer.md

 ---
 layout: post
-title: Shape Pointer in WinUI Radial Gauge control | Syncfusion
+title: Shape pointer in WinUI Radial Gauge control | Syncfusion
-description: Learn here all about Shape Pointer feature of Syncfusion WinUI Radial Gauge control with customization support.
+description: Learn here all about shape pointer feature of Syncfusion WinUI Radial Gauge control with customization support.
 platform: WinUI
 control: SfRadialGauge
 documentation: ug
 ---

-# Shape Pointer in WinUI Radial Gauge
+# Shape pointer in WinUI Radial Gauge

-The `ShapePointer` in [`SfRadialGauge`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Gauges.SfRadialGauge.html) allows you to use any build-in shapes (`ShapeType`) as a pointer to mark a specified value.
-The default `ShapeType` of the ShapePointer is InvertedTriangle.
+The [`ShapePointer`]() in [`SfRadialGauge`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Gauges.SfRadialGauge.html) allows you to use any build-in shapes as a pointer to mark a specified value.
+The default type is [`InvertedTriangle`]().

 {% tabs %}